F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Equity Panel refers to a meeting conducted by the decision-maker to review relevant information and/or hear statements provided by the parties and the University Investigator prior to rendering a finding(s).

-Education program or activity means locations, events, or circumstances where the University exercises substantial control over both the Respondent and context in which discrimination or harassment occurs.
+Education program or activity means locations, events, or circumstances where the University exercises substantial control over both the Respondent and the context in which discrimination or harassment occurs.
 This includes any building owned or controlled by a student organization that is officially recognized by the University.

 Formal Complaint Process is the process for resolving complaints of discrimination and/or harassment set forth in these Procedures.
-The Formal Resolution Process involves the filing of a Formal Complaint, an investigation, a determination as to whether University Policy has been violated and, as appropriate, the imposition of sanctions and remedial measures.
+The Formal Resolution Process involves the filing of a Formal Complaint, an investigation, a determination as to whether University Policy has been violated, and, as appropriate, the imposition of sanctions and remedial measures.

 Informal Complaint means a document filed by a Complainant requesting to proceed utilizing the Informal Resolution process pursuant to these Procedures.